paldepind/synceddb/README.md

 * `db` - the raw IDBDatabase associated with the database
 * `version` - the version of the database
 * `remote` - the address to which the database should sync
-* `stores` - an array of the SDBIndexes belonging to the store
+* `stores` - an object of the SDBIndexes belonging to the store
 * `messages` - an event emitter which emits custom events from the server

 Furthermore the databases stores is directly attached to the database object as long